TDrake44/Fast-Coding-Assessment/README.md

 # A Note From Tyler

 I went ahead and used create-react-app to spin up this project.
 However, I prefer npm at the current time so I used that instead of yarn.
+Just run `npm install` and it should be ready to run!

 `.env` files have been included with this submission to allow for both development and production builds.
 Normally these would not be included as they may contain private data.